Film-Based Land Art

 Artist Statement

-Beatrice develops film and prints in her home darkroom, creating developer recipes and using ingredients that include foraged plants, rainwater, and low toxicity household ingredients in place of traditional darkroom chemicals.
-Her evolving photographic style mainly depicts her local landscape, often through in-camera double exposures.
-She pairs developers with plants featured in or that grow within the landscape pictured.
+I develop film and prints in my home darkroom, creating developer recipes using ingredients including foraged plants, collected rainwater, and low-toxicity household ingredients in place of traditional darkroom chemistry.

 Beatrice holds a BA in art history and French from New York University and took darkroom courses at Parsons School of Design and NYU.
 She received an MA in decorative arts, design history, and material culture from Bard Graduate Center, and holds a certificate in archives and records management from Long Island University.
 She grew up in Mill Valley and lives in Oakland, CA. Her work is included in private collections and has been exhibited locally in the Bay Area.